Student Charter

 What components are mandatory in all Radboud University programmes?

-Radboud University’s Management and Administration Regulations stipulate that each Bachelor’s programme must consist of no less than 6 ECs worth of courses of a philosophical nature and have a free elective space representing 6 ECs.
+Radboud University’s Management and Administration Regulations stipulate that each Bachelor’s programme must consist of no less than 6 EC worth of educational units of a philosophical nature and have a free elective space of at least 6 EC.
 In addition to the mandatory components, the Education and Examination Regulations governing Master’s programmes make it at any rate mandatory for every student to write an academic thesis.
 The Education and Examination Regulations may stipulate that the obligation to write an academic thesis may be replaced with participation in a research project or an internship, coupled with the production of an academic report on it.

 In what language are the classes for my study programme and the exams conducted?

 The language of the study programme is determined by the Executive Board.
 This is referred to as the language of instruction.
 The official language of instruction is mentioned in your study programme’s Education and Examination Regulations.
-The Education and Examination Regulations also mention what language the education is given in for each course and in what language the exams are conducted.
+The Education and Examination Regulations also state what language the teaching of that educational unit is given in and the language in which the educational unit’s exams are taken in for each educational unit.

 Education programme of the study

-A study programme consists of ‘educational units’ or courses.
-As in the case of the entire study programme, a number of frameworks apply in relation to a study programme's courses.
-The study load of a course (and of a study programme) is expressed in ECs (European Credits).
+Study programmes consist of ‘educational units’ (courses).
+As is true of the entire study programme, a number of frameworks apply in relation to study programmes’ educational units.
+The study load of educational units and of study programmes is expressed in ECs (European Credits).
 One EC represents 28 hours of study.

-What is the study load of the different courses in my study programme?
+What is the study load of the various educational units in my study programme?

-Your programme’s Education and Examination Regulations contain an overview of the courses belonging to the study programme and the study load of the individual courses.
-You can find the range of subjects and study load per course in your study programme’s study guide.
+Your study programme’s Education and Examination Regulations contain an overview of the educational units belonging to the study programme and the study load of the individual educational units.
+You can find the range of subjects and study load per educational unit in your study programme’s course guide.

 What is Radboud University’s academic calendar?